javier-delgado/glyph-catch/README.md

 ## Privacy

 Glyph Catch does not collect any personal data.

+Hatching Eggs uses your device's step counter, which requires the Physical Activity permission.
+Step data is only read on-device to track Egg hatching progress and is never transmitted anywhere.
+You can decline the permission and still play—only Egg hatching is affected.

 Live weather sync uses the popular OpenWeatherMap API with a geographical location that you configure, no live location.
 Refer to the [OpenWeatherMap privacy policy](https://openweather.co.uk/privacy-policy) for details.